easyuc/EasyUC/README.md

 addresses), simulators that interfere with communication between environment and adversary, or violations of the coroutine model (trying to send two message in sequence, without control having first returned).

-We are working toward a translator from the DSL into EasyCrypt, where the sequence of games security proofs will be mechanized.
+We now have a prototype of a translator from the DSL into EasyCrypt code, where sequence of games security proofs are mechanized, as well as complete proofs using the generated EasyCrypt code for a two-way version of secure message communication, SMC2.
+Proofs rely on two meta theorems proved in EasyCrypt, the EasyUC versions of the UC composition and dummy adversary theorems.

 Funding Support
 --------------------------------------------------------------------